tuiwidgets/tuiwidgets/doc/ZTerminal.rst

    Construct an instance connected to the terminal the application was started from.

    The instance uses ``parent`` as parent.
-The parent is only used for qt style automatic deletion and may be nullptr.
+The parent is only used for Qt style automatic deletion and may be :cpp:expr:`nullptr`.

    See :ref:`term_startup` for details on terminal instance startup and :ref:`term_options` for details on the supported options.